PATRIC3/p3_docs/docroot/user_guides/workspaces/private_genomes.md

   * [Genome Overview Tab](../organisms_genome/overview.html)

 ## Creating and Accessing Private Genomes on the PATRIC Website
 A private genome is automatically created as a result of running the Genome Annotation Service, and will appear by default in the MyGenomes folder.
 A different folder can be selected from the input form if desired before running the service.
+Once the genome annotation has completed, the results can be accessed by double-clicking the MyGenomes (or other chosen) folder, which will display a list of the job results.

 ![MyGenome Folder](../images/mygenomes_folder.png)

-Once the genome annotation has completed, the results can be accessed by double-clicking the MyGenomes (or other chosen) folder, which will display a list of the job results.
+Double-clicking the job will open the corresponding results page that consists of a header describing the genome annotation job and a list of output files.
+Details of the job results output are provided in the [Genome Annotation Service User Guide](https://docs.patricbrc.org//user_guides/services/genome_annotation_service.html)

 ![MyGenomes List](../images/mygenomes_list.png)

-The results page will consist of a header describing the genome annotation job and a list of output files.
-Details of the job results output are provided in the [Genome Annotation Service User Guide](https://docs.patricbrc.org//user_guides/services/genome_annotation_service.html)